sourdoughbrett/Bot_Brie_Starter/docs/Bot_Tutorials.md

 api_base_url: 'https://paper-api.alpaca.markets'
 ```
 3. Update ‘config_file_path’ in `scripts/boilerplate/` to yml filepath (ex: "C:/Users/.../..../..../boilerplate_config.yml")
-4. Test the bot by running the program (Press F5).
+4. Test the bot by running the program (Press F5) within the Spyder IDE.
+Alternatively you can run the script via the Anaconda Prompt, Command Line, or your own IDE system.
      - If any errors are produced it likely has to do with the timeframe, start_date and end_date.
 Make sure the boundaries are appropriate depending on the timeframe used.

 As laid out in the README file, the boilerplate is broken down into 5 sections: